ArpNetworking/metrics-incubator-extra/README.md

          alt="Javadocs">
 </a>

-An incubator library for functionality that will eventually be in the core metrics client.
+An incubator library for functionality that will eventually be in the core metrics client  or in independent formally defined extras.
 The interfaces exposed by this library should be considered unstable may change from release to release.
-The functionality contained within is experimental but the focus is on eventualy bringing this functionality into the core metrics library and freezing the interfaces.
+The functionality contained within is experimental but the focus is on eventualy bringing this functionality into the core metrics libraries and freezing the interfaces.

 Usage
 -----